 Nechev was born in Bulgaria and grew up in Nashville, TN, and Boulder, CO.
 He and his wife, Elizabeth, now live in the South End in Boston and are expecting a baby boy in October.

-Blair Rhine is an associate in Brown Rudnick’s White-Collar Defense & Government Investigations Group.
-He advises clients on complex internal investigations and represents corporations and individuals in criminal and civil investigations and related litigation.
-Prior to joining the White-Collar Group, Rhine was an associate in Brown Rudnick’s Commercial Litigation Group for four years.
+Blair Rinne is an associate in Brown Rudnick’s White-Collar Defense & Government Investigations Group.
+She advises clients on complex internal investigations and represents corporations and individuals in criminal and civil investigations and related litigation.
+Prior to joining the White-Collar Group, Rinne was an associate in Brown Rudnick’s Commercial Litigation Group for four years.
 She handled complex contract disputes and intellectual property matters.
 She also represented clients in several zoning appeals and real estate matters in Massachusetts state court.

-Rhine has also maintained an active pro bono practice.
+Rinne has also maintained an active pro bono practice.
 She represents clients before the United States Immigration Court and the United States Citizenship and Immigration Services in matters referred from Kids in Need of Defense (KIND).
-Rhine has also participated in KIND’s Expert Panel alongside other attorneys in the Boston area.
+Rinne has also participated in KIND’s Expert Panel alongside other attorneys in the Boston area.

 Sajid Shahriar is an Equal Opportunity Specialist at the US Department of Housing and Urban Development (HUD) in the Office of Fair Housing and Equal Opportunity, where he enforces the Fair Housing Act and related federal civil rights laws in the New England region.